For more about

 to Ireland to cruise the waterways there, returned to England for

-a time and then went to Holland, where she was for sale in 2002.
+a time and then went to Holland.
+In 2014, she was sold to a broker

 Main sources: Gloucester Journal 14 Jul 1906, 9 Mar 1907,